FNCxPro/debparser/README.md

 # debparser
-Parse control and Packages files
+Parse Debian control and Packages files

+## Note
+This is meant for Cydia repos, but should work on normal repos